-(b) Such deputy public counsels shall be subject to the control andsupervision of the Public Counsel.
+(b) Such deputy public counsels shall be subject to the control and supervision of the Public Counsel.

-(c) The authority of the deputy public counsel for corrections shall extend to all facilities and parts of facilities, offices, houses of confinement, and institutions which are operated by the Department of Correctional Services and all county or municipal correctional or jail facilities.

-(d) The authority of the deputy public counsel for institutions shall extend to all mental health and veterans institutions and facilities operated by the Department of Health and Human Services, to all veterans institutions operated by the Department of Veterans' Affairs, and to all regional behavioral health authorities that provide services and all community-based behavioral health services providers that contract with a regional behavioral health authority to provide 1 services, for any individual who was a patient within the prior twenty-2 3 four twelve months of a state-owned and state-operated regional center, complaints pertaining to administrative acts of 4 and to all the 5 department, authority, or provider when those acts are concerned with the 6 rights and interests of individuals placed within those institutions and 7 facilities or receiving community-based behavioral health services.

-8 (e) The authority of the deputy public counsel for welfare services 9 shall extend to all complaints pertaining to administrative acts of 10 administrative agencies when those acts are concerned with the rights and 11 interests of individuals involved in the welfare services system of the 12 State of Nebraska.

-(f) The Public Counsel may delegate to members of the staff any authority or duty under sections 81-8,240 to 81-8,254 except the power of delegation and the duty of formally making recommendations to administrative agencies or reports to the Governor or the Legislature.

-17 (2) The Public Counsel shall appoint the Inspector General of 18 Nebraska Child Welfare as provided in section 43-4317.
-The Inspector 19 General of Nebraska Child Welfare shall have the powers and duties 20 provided in the Office of Inspector General of Nebraska Child Welfare 21 Act.

-(3) The Public Counsel shall appoint the Inspector General of the Nebraska Correctional System as provided in section 47-904.
-The Inspector General of the Nebraska Correctional System shall have the powers and duties provided in the Office of Inspector General of the Nebraska Correctional System Act.
+- (c) The authority of the deputy public counsel for corrections shall extend to all facilities and parts of facilities, offices, houses of confinement, and institutions which are operated by the Department of Correctional Services and all county or municipal correctional or jail facilities. - (d) The authority of the deputy public counsel for institutions shall extend to all mental health and veterans institutions and facilities operated by the Department of Health and Human Services, to all veterans institutions operated by the Department of Veterans' Affairs, and to all regional behavioral health authorities that provide services and all community-based behavioral health services providers that contract with a regional behavioral health authority to provide services, for any individual who was a patient within the prior twenty-four twelve months of a state-owned and state-operated regional center, and to all complaints pertaining to administrative acts of the department, authority, or provider when those acts are concerned with the rights and interests of individuals placed within those institutions and facilities or receiving community-based behavioral health services. - (e) The authority of the deputy public counsel for welfare services shall extend to all complaints pertaining to administrative acts of administrative agencies when those acts are concerned with the rights and interests of individuals involved in the welfare services system of the State of Nebraska. - (f) The Public Counsel may delegate to members of the staff any authority duty under sections 81-8,240 to 81-8,254 except the power of delegation and the duty of formally making recommendations to administrative agencies or reports to the Governor or the Legislature. - (2) The Public Counsel shall appoint the Inspector General of Nebraska Child Welfare as provided in section 43-4317.
+The Inspector General of Nebraska Child Welfare shall have the powers and duties provided in the Office of Inspector General of Nebraska Child Welfare Act. - (3) The Public Counsel shall appoint the Inspector General of the Nebraska Correctional System as provided in section 47-904.
+The Inspector General of the Nebraska Correctional System shall have the powers and duties provided in the Office of Inspector General of the Nebraska Correctional System Act. - 43-4207, 43-4218, 43-4513, 43-4701, and 81-8,244, Revised Statutes Cumulative Supplement, 2018, are repealed. - Sec.
+23. The following sections are outright repealed: Sections 43-4205, 43-4208, 43-4209, 43-4210, 43-4211, 43-4213, and 43-4214, Reissue Revised Statutes of Nebraska. - Sec.
+24. Since an emergency exists, this act takes effect when passed and approved according to law.

-27 Sec.
-20. This act becomes operative on July 1, 2019.

-Sec.
-21. Original sections 43-1311.03, 43-4201, 43-4202, 43-4204, 43-4206, 43-4216, 43-4217, 43-4504, 43-4508, 43-4511.01, 43-4514, and 68-1212, Reissue Revised Statutes of Nebraska, and sections 43-285, 43-4203, 43-4207, 43-4218, 43-4513, 43-4701, and 81-8,244, Revised

-1 Statutes Cumulative Supplement, 2018, are repealed.

-Sec.
-22. The following sections are outright repealed: Sections 43-4205, 43-4208, 43-4209, 43-4210, 43-4211, 43-4213, and 43-4214, Reissue Revised Statutes of Nebraska.

-5 Sec.
-23. Since an emergency exists, this act takes effect when 6 passed and approved according to law.